malrangcow00/malrangcow00/README.md

 When I'm not deep in code, you'll find me riffing on my electric guitar 🎸, immersing myself in gaming 🎮,
 or taking leisurely drives accompanied by my favorite tunes. 🎧
-If any of these resonate with you, we're already friends! 👬
+If any of these resonate with you, we're already friends ! 👬

 At [SSAFY] <img src="assets/Samsung.png" width="5%">, I've triumphantly wrapped up my first semester and am currently navigating through the second. 🏃